RobertParesi/MonarchMoneyTrendReport/README.md

     - Summarize your Monarch Money Income/Spending history.
     - Compare with Last month, Same month last year, Same quarter last year.
     - Display by This year, Last year, Last 12 months, All years, All years YTD with monthly averages.
-    - Filter by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
+    - Filter by a custom Account Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
     - Highlight over-spending based on thresholds: 25%, 50%, 100%
     - Drill down to view monthly and year-to-date totals to identify trends in your groups and categories.
     - Sort history data by any column.